 The one I use is called the Odoland Camping Cookware Kit.
 It has a really cool design, everything is made of stainless steel and really easy to clean.
 The set includes both a pot, a pan, a kettle, cups, plates, spoons, and forks.

-The best thermos bottles are made by Thermos YETI!
-For that delicious morning coffee or tea on the bank, a stainless steel thermos with an advanced insulation technology is your best choice.
-My own thermos literally keeps my tea and coffee warm for an entire day!
+The best thermos bottles are made by Stanley!
+For that delicious morning coffee or tea on the bank, a stainless steel thermos with advanced insulation technology is your best choice.

-Check out the Thermos on Amazon (UK): here
+Check out the classic Stanley thermos on Amazon here.

 If you are planning a longer fishing trip, you will definitely need a big camping cooler.
 It provides the necessary space to bring a lot of food and has extra room for freezer blocks to keep your food fresh for many hours.

-Once again, YETI is my go-to brand when it comes to solid coolers.
-Their 45l Tundra Cooler keeps your food cold and fresh for days and you can fit a ton of food in it!
+YETI is my go-to brand when it comes to solid coolers.
+Their Tundra 45 will keep your food cold and fresh for days and has enough space for plenty of food.

 Perfect for those weekend fishing and camping trips with the entire family!

-Check out the YETI Tundra 45 Cooler at Bass Pro Shops: here
+Check out the YETI Tundra 45 Cooler on Amazon here.

-Another really efficient and practical cooler model is the Coleman Cool Box Extreme.
+Another really efficient and practical cooler model is the Coleman Xtreme 5.

 This cool box is designed with modern, premium insolation technology which can keep your food cold for many days.